2 / 5 Stars

 Standard & Poor's

 The investment seeks high current income; capital appreciation is secondary, but only when consistent with its primary goal.
 The fund invests primarily in lower-rated, higher-yielding income bearing securities, such as "junk" bonds.
 Under normal market conditions, it invests at least 80% of its net assets (including borrowings for investment purposes) in bonds rated lower than investment grade (BBB/Baa) and their unrated equivalents or other high-yielding securities.
-Up to 25% of the fund's assets may be invested in the securities of issuers in any one industry.
+Up to 25% of the fund's assets may be invested in the securities of issuers in any one industry, and up to 50% of the fund's assets may be invested in restricted securities.

 Fees are Above Average compared to funds in the same category.